sunwenlong1/EGGA-Net/EGGA-net/README.md

 python ./code/ACDC_EGGA_train.py  #for ACDC training
 ```

-We provide all the EGGA model parameters trained on ACDC and LA. 链接: https://pan.baidu.com/s/1kGqRsEF4BX_yChKV3kMNVQ?pwd=hsjb 提取码: hsjb
+We provide all the EGGA model parameters trained on ACDC and LA. 链接: https://pan.baidu.com/s/1KVje2cl7Acth33juYCg7Sw?pwd=vqw5 提取码: vqw5

 To test a model,